Unity-Technologies/com.unity.cli-project-setup/README.md

 `-executemethod Editor.Setup -playergraphicsapi=OpenGLES3 --platform=Android --scripting-backend=IL2CPP -projectPath D:\unity2\Tests\SRPTests\Projects\UniversalGraphicsTest_Foundation`

-As noted earlier though, the `executemethod` option above runs a static Editor method from the CLI Project setup package that applies the settings.
+As noted earlier though, the `executemethod` option above is executing the static Editor method you created earlier in order to applies the settings you passed in.

 **Using the CLI Project Setup options from an invokation of UTR, the build stage of a split-build-and-run**